Prickly heat, or heat rash, is an itchy skin rash with small red spots all over the affected areas. It is common in Australia in hot and humid areas.

 - Apply calamine lotion or prickly rash lotions to soothe the affected areas, but avoid using ointments or creams — they keep the skin warm and moist and may make the condition worse.

-- Ask your doctor or pharmacist about using antihistamines or a low-dose steroid cream or lotion.
+- Ask your doctor or pharmacist about low-dose steroid cream or lotion.